a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/screen-coordinator.md

 ```

 The `ScreenCoordinator` will only change screens when it detects that its `gameState` has been changed.
 The class exposes
-a method `setGameState` which any other class can use to change the current game flagManager and force `ScreenCoordinator` to load a different
+a method `setGameState` which any other class can use to change the current game state and force `ScreenCoordinator` to load a different
 screen.
 As you can see in the above code snippet, `ScreenCoordinator` is passing an instance of itself into each screen instance (e.g. `MenuScreen`).
-This allows those screen classes to set the game flagManager of `ScreenCoordinator` when necessary.
+This allows those screen classes to set the game state of `ScreenCoordinator` when necessary.
 An example of where this is used is when the `MenuScreen` is loaded
-and the player selects the "Play Game" option -- this causes the `MenuScreen` to set `ScreenCoordinator's` game flagManager to `LEVEL`, which triggers it to load
+and the player selects the "Play Game" option -- this causes the `MenuScreen` to set `ScreenCoordinator's` game state to `LEVEL`, which triggers it to load
 the `PlayLevelScreen` class (as shown in the above `switch` statement).